USB serial driver (Usbser.sys)

 - Device manufacturers of CDC Control devices

-In Windows 10, the driver has been rewritten by using the Kernel-Mode Driver Framework that improves the overall stability of the driver.
+In Windows 10, the driver was rewritten using the Kernel-Mode Driver Framework, improving the overall stability of the driver.

-- Improved PnP and power management by the driver (such as, handling surprise removal).
+- Improved Plug and Play and power management by the driver.

 - Added power management features such as USB Selective Suspend.

 - If you want to load Usbser.sys automatically, set the class code to 02 and subclass code to 02 in the Device Descriptor.
-For more information, see USB communications device class (or USB CDC) Specification found on the USB DWG website.
+For more information, see USB communications device class.
 With this approach, you are not required to distribute INF files for your device because the system uses Usbser.inf.

 - If your device specifies class code 02 but a subclass code value other than 02, Usbser.sys does not load automatically.
-Pnp Manager tries to find a driver.
+The Plug and Play manager tries to find a driver.
 If a suitable driver is not found, the device might not have a driver loaded.
 In this case, you might have to load your own driver or write an INF that references another in-box driver.

 - If your device specifies class and subclass codes to 02, and you want to load another driver instead of Usbser.sys, you have to write an INF that specifies the hardware ID of the device and the driver to install.
 For examples, look through the INF files included with sample drivers and find devices similar to your device.
 For information about INF sections, see Overview of INF Files.